sonipa/doug/README.md

 * One CSS stylesheet
 * An HTML5 template containing the vector path information (SVG)

 This works great with webpack as there are no actual SVG files or images.
 The result is a very small tree of ~~living~~ (one day) vector components which are easy to edit and organize.
 Welcome to Doug's world!

+> This is the very beginning of a project with a grand vision.
+We start with small webpacked TS components.
+Next is moving them.

 #### Libraries